-You may have sent mails, handed out flyers everywhere or you may have even invested a lot in advertising to draw more prospective customers.
+You may have sent emails, handed out flyers everywhere or you may have even invested a lot in advertising to draw more prospective customers.
 And even after all that, you still fail to get more leads to grow your business.
 You may think that you have done everything, but wait, perhaps you just haven’t figured out the right way to generate sales leads.

 “Sales leads ?”

-Yes, you would never dismiss the value what sales leads can bring to your business.
+Yes, you would never dismiss the value that sales leads can bring to your business.
 Business growth can be a long and tough process, if you are lucky enough you may be on your way to generating a growing number of qualified prospects.

 What’s a sales lead?